adkelley/javascript-to-purescript/tut01/README.md

 > [< Introduction](https://github.com/adkelley/javascript-to-purescript) | [> Tutorial 2](https://github.com/adkelley/javascript-to-purescript/tree/master/tut01)

 The series outline and javascript code samples were borrowed with permission from the egghead.io course [Professor Frisby Introduces Composable Functional JavaScript](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript) by
 [Brian Lonsdorf](https://github.com/DrBoolean) - thank you, Brian!
 A fundamental assumption of each tutorial is that you've watched his video already before tackling the abstraction in PureScript.
-Brian covers the featured abstraction extremely well, and I feel it's better to understand its implementation in the comfort of JavaScript.
+Brian covers the featured abstraction extremely well and, , assuming you’re a JavaScript programmer, I feel it's better to understand its implementation in the comfort of JavaScript.
 For this tutorial, the abstraction is Box( ) covered in [video1](https://egghead.io/lessons/javascript-linear-data-flow-with-container-style-types-box).
 Note that the Box( ) abstraction is better known as the 'Identity' functor in swanky FP circles.

 One more time with feeling - You should be comfortable with the **Box** abstraction in JavaScript.
 You're also able to enter `bower update && pulp run` and `pulp run` after that, to load the library dependencies, compile the program, and run the PureScript code example.  **Finally**, if you read something that you feel could be explained better, or a code example that needs refactoring, then please let me know via a comment or pull request on [Github](https://github.com/adkelley/javascript-to-purescript/tree/master/tut01).
 Let's go!